Basic settings

-Here we can put site-wide settings, include common JS and CSS dependencies.
+Here you put site-wide settings, include common JS and CSS dependencies.

 For basic site settings you override def siteSettings